FREQUENTLY ASKED QUESTIONS

 We will always let you know what is happening on your case in whatever format is best for you.
 Additionally we are working on offering you the ability to be able to access your case files in real time.
 Watch this space!

-Our fees are payable at the start of each stage (the Investigation Stage is free).
+Our fees are payable at the start of each stage (the Assessment Stage is free).
 We do offer payment plans for some cases at the Application Stage as we understand that committing to large upfront payments can be difficult for some clients.

 All our lawyers specialise in certain areas within immigration law so we would always advise that you choose someone with the correct relevant specialism.
 That said, we normally have more than one specialist in each area so that you have the choice over which lawyer represents you.